balderdashy/sails-docs/reference/application/sails.getRouteFor.md

 # sails.getRouteFor()

-Look up the first route pointing at the specified target (e.g. `MeController.login`) and return a dictionary containing its method and URL.
+Look up the first route pointing at the specified target (e.g. `user/signup` or `MeController.login`) and return a dictionary containing its method and URL.